gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

-***AIC*** (Akaike's An Information Criterion^[Most people now call this Akaike's (pronounced **ah-kah-ee-kay**) Information Criterion, but he used the AIC nomenclature to mean An Information Criterion -- he was not so vain as to name the method after himself in the original paper that proposed it.], [@Akaike1974].
+***AIC*** (Akaike's An Information Criterion^[Most people now call this Akaike's (pronounced **ah-kah-ee-kay**) Information Criterion, but he used the AIC nomenclature to mean An Information Criterion -- he was not so vain as to name the method after himself in the original paper that proposed it.
+But it is now common to use "A" for his last name.], [@Akaike1974].
 It is extremely popular, but sometimes misused, in some fields such as Ecology and has been applied in almost every other potential application area where statistical models can be compared. @Burnham2002